-- (c) Deputies shall be responsible for ensuring that their issued TASER device is properly maintained and in good working order. - (d) Deputies should not as a technique of choice hold and manage both a firearm and the TASER device at the same time unless an emergency situation exists.
+- (c) Deputies shall be responsible for ensuring that their issued TASER device is properly maintained and in good working order. - (d) Deputies should not hold both a firearm and the TASER device at the same time.

-304.4 VERBAL AND VISUAL WARNINGS
+308.4 VERBAL AND VISUAL WARNINGS